EPR732 - Building Capacity in Professional Experience

 Trimester 2: Burwood (Melbourne), Cloud (online)

-All other students to complete 4 credit points at Level 7 including:
+Students who commenced prior to 2020, must complete 4 credit points at Level 7 including:

 ECA731, ECA733, ECA735, ECL761, EHI701, EHU701, ESH702, ESM704, ESM724, ESP705, ESS741, ESS744, ETL700, ETL709, ETL710